meitinger/KioskControl/README.md

 The *Windows Communication Framework* configuration is also stored within this file.
-This part specified how the client authenticates (either `Ntlm` or `Windows` is required - use the former if the user is logged on with a guest account) and where it should listen for incoming connections.
+This part specified how the client authenticates (either `Ntlm` or `Windows` is required - make sure to set the `HTTP/<fqdn>` SPN when using the latter) and where it should listen for incoming connections.
 (Remember to [register](http://msdn.microsoft.com/en-us/library/ms733768(v=vs.90).aspx) the namespace and to poke the necessary holes into the firewall.)